Understanding the predictors and consequences of homelessness in Northern Ireland

 Funding: This project is funded by ADRC NI via its core grant from the Economic & Social Research Council (ESRC) via ADR UK.

-Categories: Research using linked data, ADR Northern Ireland, Children & young people, Crime & justice, Health & wellbeing, Housing & communities, Inequality & social inclusion
+Categories: Research using linked data, ADR Northern Ireland, Children, young people & education, Crime & justice, Health & wellbeing, Housing & communities, Social mobility & inclusion